StydeNet/html/docs/field-builder.md

             ],
 ```

-Of course this is theme specific, since it was impossible to convince all CSS framework creators to use the same classes...
+Of course this is theme specific, since it was impossible to convince all CSS framework authors to use the same classes...

 ###CSS class for controls with errors